 TheBody.com is a comprehensive Web-based HIV/AIDS information, news and support resource serving more than 1 million visitors per month from around the globe.

-The U.S. Women and PrEP Working Group is a national ad-hoc advocacy coalition of women's health advocates, health care providers and researchers exploring and advocating around the key issues arising for women in domestic PrEP research and implementation.
+The U.S. Women and PrEP Working Group is a national ad-hoc advocacy coalition monitoring, exploring and advocating around key issues for women with regard to domestic HIV prevention research and implementation.

 Until There’s A Cure® is a national organization dedicated to eradicating HIV/AIDS by raising awareness and funds to combat this pandemic.